Construction Project Management Services and Construction Books

 8. Construct projects to launder the proceeds of crime.

-9. Don’t pay contractors and others for completed work, or deliberately withhold money for spurious reasons, or pay contractors late.
+9. Don’t pay contractors and others for completed work, or deliberately withhold money for spurious reasons, or pay contractors late. what makes a good client?

-Project managers and principle agents
+The role of project managers and principle agents in corruption

 1. Accept bribes from contractors in return for: